-An important step in choosing a skin care clinic is knowing whether its medical staff has the appropriate level of experience and access to treatment options that meets your needs.
+An important step in choosing a skin care clinic is knowing whether its medical staff has the appropriate level of experience and access to treatment options that meet your needs.

 Duke’s board-certified oculoplastic surgeons and facial plastic surgeons undergo advanced training to become specialists in their subspecialties and have years of experience from routinely performing cosmetic procedures.
 Each of our doctors and providers come from unique backgrounds.

 - Dermatologists are specialists who have advanced training and experience in treating a wide range of medical and cosmetic disorders of the skin.

 - Facial plastic surgeons are otolaryngologists who subspecialize in facial plastic surgery that includes cosmetic procedures and reconstructive surgery on the face and neck.

 - Oculoplastic surgeons are ophthalmologists who subspecialize in cosmetic procedures and reconstructive surgery on the face, eyes, tear system, and the facial structure surrounding the eye.

 - Medical aestheticians are licensed skin care specialists who provide recommendations and skin care treatment to help people improve their appearance.

 We offer a variety of nonsurgical cosmetic treatments that repair skin damaged by aging, excessive sun exposure, and lifestyle habits, including smoking and diet.